-Pasta is always a great idea, but if you’re self-isolating or have just decided to retreat to the safety of your home in these uncertain times, it’s one of the most comforting things you can eat.
+Pasta is always a great idea, whether you're throwing yourself into a day in the kitchen or throwing together a one-pot-wonder, it’s one of the most comforting things you can eat.
 Plus, if you’ve stocked up on pantry essentials, it offers a myriad of taste adventures.
 These six recipes, by six restaurants across Australia, vary in complexity and ingredients.
 One thing they all have in common?
 They’re delicious.

 When it’s getting late and the pantry’s bare, this simple garlic and oil spaghetti is your friend.
 It’s quick to prepare, doesn’t require many ingredients and only uses a single pan.
 “Traditional recipes don’t have Parmigiano, but I think it’s a nice addition, along with an anchovy or two for added savoury bite,” says executive chef Jordan Toft of Bert’s in Sydney.

 Dinner can be on the table in less than 15 minutes with this easy recipe by Ryan Bookless and Tania Nicolo of Perth restaurant Monsterella.
 Nicolo came up with this pesto recipe to get some greens and good fats into their three kids.
 “It’s so easy,” he says.
 “You just whack everything in the food processor.”